-Sustainability, ESG Considerations, and Responsible Investing are some of the many practical applications of Stewardship.
+Sustainability, ESG Considerations, and Responsible Investing are forms of Stewardship.

 1. Integrate the four stewardship values with your organisational and personal values:

 Interdependence: View the world as an interconnected system.
 Recognise that your success depends on the success of others.
 Cooperate with them and build good partnerships.

 Long-term View: Strategise and execute for sustained value creation.
 Build for both current and future generations.